Catch-22: You need credit to get credit, and here’s how to do it

 You need credit to get credit, which seems impossible.
 And yet most people manage to establish a credit score and history eventually.
-Here’s how to speed up the process:
+Here’s how to speed up the process and get credit without having a credit score:

 - Become an “authorized user” on a family member or friend’s account